WHO warns of 'biological risk' after Sudan fighters seize lab, as violence mars US-brokered ceasefire

-The World Health Organization has warned of a "huge biological risk" after one of the warring parties in Sudan occupied the central public health laboratory in the capital Khartoum, as Western and Asian nations raced to mount rapid evacuation efforts from the country and violence punctured a fragile US-brokered ceasefire.
+The World Health Organization warned Tuesday of a "huge biological risk" after Sudanese fighters seized the National Public Health Laboratory in the capital Khartoum, as foreign nations raced to mount rapid evacuation efforts from the country and violence punctured a fragile US-brokered ceasefire.

 Gunfire and the roar of fighter jets was heard by CNN journalists in Khartoum on Tuesday, half a day after the announcement of a 72-hour truce raised hopes of opening up escape routes for civilians desperate to flee.
-The Sudanese army and the paramilitary group battling it for control of the country accused each other of violating the agreement.
+Heavy clashes erupted between the Sudanese military and the Rapid Support Forces, the paramilitary group battling the army for control of the country, in the northern part of Khartoum state, eyewitnesses told CNN.

+A high-ranking medical source told CNN that the lab, which contains samples of diseases and other biological material, had been taken over by RSF forces.
+The WHO did not appoint blame for the lab seizure but said medical technicians no longer had access to the facility.

-Nima Saeed Abid, the WHO representative in Sudan, provided details of the laboratory occupation during a video briefing on Tuesday, describing it as "extremely dangerous because we have polio isolates in the lab, we have measles isolates in the lab, we have cholera isolates in the lab."
+Nima Saeed Abid, the WHO representative in Sudan, described the development as "extremely dangerous because we have polio isolates in the lab, we have measles isolates in the lab, we have cholera isolates in the lab."

-"There is a huge biological risk associated with the occupation of the central public health lab in Khartoum by one of the fighting parties," he added, though he did not say which side had taken control of the lab.
+"There is a huge biological risk associated with the occupation of the central public health lab in Khartoum by one of the fighting parties," he added.

-In an update sent to CNN, the WHO revealed that "trained laboratory technicians no longer have access to the laboratory" while there have also been power cuts, meaning "it is not possible to properly manage the biological materials that are stored in the laboratory for medical purposes."
+The WHO said in a statement to CNN that "trained laboratory technicians no longer have access to the laboratory" and that the facility had suffered power cuts, meaning "it is not possible to properly manage the biological materials that are stored in the laboratory for medical purposes."

 The power cuts also mean there is a risk of spoilage of depleting stocks of blood bags, according to the director-general of the laboratory.